naphteine/brandkit/README.md

 # probable-octo-broccoli
 Repository name creator in 23 lines of Python3.
 Outputs 10 random names generated using nouns and adjectives files.
-Inspired by GitHub's random name generator. :octopus:
+Inspired by GitHub's random name generator. :octocat:

 ## Arguments
 - -c, --count: Count of names to generate.
 Default is 10.